 Promoter prediction is based on finding good matches to the classic TATA-box (TATAAAA) motif.
 Further support may come from other motifs such as the CCAAT-Box, CpG islands and other transcription factor binding sites.

-In the computer, this is done by using position weight matrices (PWMs) which are them compared against a DNA sequence using a program such as MatInspector which slides the PWMs along the DNA sequence to find signficant matches.
+In the computer, this is done by using position weight matrices (PWMs) which are them compared against a DNA sequence using a program such as MatInspector (Currently not available!) which slides the PWMs along the DNA sequence to find signficant matches.
 PWMs may be obtained from databases such as TRANSFAC or Jaspar.

 However, if you run a search program such as MatInspector to find matches against the TRANSFAC database, you will find a huge number of hits.